Skip to main content

 Control structures

-The only control structures in CashScript are if and else statements.
-This is due to limitations in the underlying Bitcoin Script which prevent loops, recursion, and return statements.
+The only control structures in CashScript are if...else statements.
+This is due to limitations in the underlying Bitcoin Script which prevents loops, recursion, and return statements.
 If-else statements follow usual semantics known from languages like C or JavaScript.

 note